-The proposed development on site, comprising the change of use from of retail space to studio apartment and addition of roof light is considered development
+The proposed development on site, comprising the change of use from of retail space to studio apartment and addition of roof light in the void above ground floor is considered development

 Is the proposal exempted development?

 The applicant has stated on their application form that the exemption is claimed under Article 10(6) of the Planning and Development Regulations 2001 (as amended).